 - Work 4-7 hour per week as a research assistant for a professor or research staff member for the fall and spring semesters (August through May).
 All positions are entry level and do not require previous research experience.
 The 2020-21 positions can be performed remotely if necessary.

 - Attend paid monthly one-on-one meetings with a peer mentor who was in Emerging Scholars their first year at KU.
 This peer mentor will guide you as you develop as a researcher and as you adjust to life in college.

 - Attend paid monthly professional development sessions through the Center for Undergraduate Research.

 Eligibility to Apply:

-- Accept a $2,000 Federal Work-Study (FWS) Award for 2019-2020: If you're not sure whether you've accepted a FWS award, you can check via Enroll & Pay.
-Once you log in, navigate to the Student Center.
-There you will find a Finances section.
-You can click the "View Financial Aid" link to see whether your financial aid package includes a Federal Work-Study award.
-If you would like to add Federal Work-Study to your financial aid package, please email Stephanie Covington at firstname.lastname@example.org to find out if you are eligible.
-If eligible, you will need to fill out a form to request a Federal Work-Study award.
+- Accept a $2,000 Federal Work-Study (FWS) Award for the upcoming academic year at KU: If you're not sure whether you've accepted an FWS award, you can check your financial aid in Enroll & Pay.
+If you would like to add Federal Work-Study to your financial aid package, please email Mandy Annas at firstname.lastname@example.org to determine if you are eligible.